 Intensive study on selected practical topics.
 Offered on a periodic basis with topic announced in class schedule.
+Repeatable with different topics.

 Independent Study in Communication

 Individualized reading or research in a specified area under the guidance of an instructor; admission by consent of Area Coordinator.